thricebite/Suited-Vexes/README.md

 - Optifine: https://www.optifine.net/home

-Please check out the [gallery](https://modrinth.com/resourcepack/suitedvexes/gallery ) to check out some vex models.
+Please check out the [gallery](https://modrinth.com/resourcepack/suitedvexes/gallery ) to see what to rename your vexes to, to get the corresponding skin.

 <details>
 <summary>Click here to see the Santa Vex model</summary>